What to do if a scam has affected you

 If you need more help

 There are organisations that provide support services and useful information.
+The following links will take you away from our website.

 IDCARE is a free national identity support service.
 Contact them if you think your personal or identity information has been misused.